quicbit-js/test-kit/readme.md

 # Functions Included By Default

-The functions described below are available in the t callback argument.
+For transparency and to help developers understand this simple library, test-kit exposes a
+DEFAULT_FUNCTIONS property, which is an object holding test-kits additional test functions:
-Most of these functions are tiny and can be understood by looking at the index.js file:
+Most of these extra functions are tiny and can be understood by looking at the index.js file:

     testfn.DEFAULT_FUNCTIONS = {